 Central site FRB 106 will process the check images or paper items through their capture system and forward the images or paper items to the maker bank FRB 107 through path 207.
 The maker bank FRB then processes the items or images through their check capture system 504 through path 503 and if necessary, (i.e., when paper duplicate of item has not already been printed by the bank of first deposit), print a duplicate of the original check 303 image if a paper item is required by maker bank 108.
-As an alternative to the FRB printing an image of the item, a duplicate of the item could be printed by a print center that has been set up by the service provider for the purpose of printing the checks or by third parties that have been contracted for the purpose of printing the checks.
 A maker bank FRB 107 will then forward the printed items or images to the maker bank 108 via communications or transportation path depicted as path 120.
 Maker bank 108 will then process the image or paper item though their in-house application systems depicted by deposit system 110, print check image process, 509, check system process, and customer statement process 506 through paths 122, 507, 508, 121, 505, and 507.

 These in house systems are not to be taken as systems that all banks will have or use for this process.
-They are meant to represent the in house processing by maker banks to post monetary items to their accounting systems and to send the items (either image or printed duplicate of original items) to the check maker.
+They are meant to represent the in house processing by maker banks to post 5 monetary items to their accounting systems and to send the items (either image or printed duplicate of original items) to the check maker.

-FIG. 6 is an interface diagram depicting a high level nents of the present invention, in accordance with a preferred embodiment.
+FIG. 6 is an interface diagram depicting a high level description of the interactions between the various components of the present invention, in accordance with a preferred embodiment.

-In the preferred embodiment, the remote site operator enters deposit information into the remote processor then inserts a draft in a step 601 at the scanner/reader/printer located at the remote site.
+In the preferred embodiment, the remote site operator enters deposit information into the remote processor then inserts a draft in a step 601 at the scanner/reader/printer 15 located at the remote site.
 The scanner/reader/printer reads the item, digitizes and validates the check image information and passes it to the software on the remote site processor in a step 602.
-The remote site processor software receives the digitized data from the scanner/reader/printer and validates data to ensure that the check information is readable and valid in a step 603.
+The remote site processor software receives the digitized data from the scanner/reader/printer and validates 20 data to ensure that the check information is readable and valid in a step 603.
 When the image is ready for transmission to the central site.
-The remote site processor contacts the transmission facility and, incorporating digital signature verification and certification and data encryption software to ensure confidentiality, transmits in a step 604 the item image and control information to the central site.
+The remote site processor contacts the transmission facility and, incorporating digital signature verification and certification and data encryption software to ensure con- 25 fidentiality, transmits in a step 604 the item image and control information to the central site.
 The central site receives the transmitted data and edits and in a step 611 verifies the check data for completeness and content.

-When the central site has determined the check image and other associated data (relating to both the check image and data, and the deposit information) is complete and accurate and meets the deposit and/or item dollar limits, the central site stores the electronic image of the check and any additional associated information received from the remote site, and then confirms in a step 605 receipt of good information by sending to the remote site information needed to endorse the physical check and to void the physical item to keep it from being re-transmitted or deposited at a physical financial institution location for collection.
-In addition, a unique item identification number can be transmitted to the inventive software on the remote site processor for printing on the 5 physical checks as a tracking and research mechanism.
-The invention allows for printing of the unique item number if it is determined by the bank employing the present invention that it is desirable to print the unique item number for tracking and research purposes.
+When the central site has determined the check image and 30 other associated data (relating to both the check image and data, and the deposit information) is complete and accurate and meets the deposit and/or item dollar limits, the central site stores the electronic image of the check and any additional associated information received from the remote site, and 35 then confirms in a step 605 receipt of good information by sending to the remote site information needed to endorse the physical check and to void the physical item to keep it from being re-transmitted or deposited at a physical financial institution location for collection.
+In addition, a unique item iden- 40 tification number can be transmitted to the inventive software on the remote site processor for printing on the physical checks as a tracking and research mechanism.
+The invention allows for printing of the unique item number if it is determined by the bank employing the present invention that it is 45 desirable to print the unique item number for tracking and research purposes.